joshkoshbgosh/SnackFrancisco/README.md

     *   **Problem:** Heavy usage could lead to hitting rate limits for Google Maps APIs or the Socrata API.
     *   **Solution:**
         **Backend Proxy & Caching:** Route all external API calls through the dedicated backend.
 Implement caching (e.g., Redis) for responses from these APIs.
 Explore alternative approaches to distance calculation.
+*   **Build Times / Size:**
+    *   **Problem** node_modules is already ~300MB in dev.
+Haven't looked into production bundle sizes
+    *   **Solution** There are probably some dependencies in my package.json that are only needed for dev, I would look into that.
+Code splitting and tree shaking are other things I would look into.
+*   **Security Risks**
+    *   **Problem** npm audit shows 13 moderate vulnerabilities that I haven't looked into.
+I also haven't set any limitations on my google maps api key
+    *   **Solution** explore npm audit results, lock down api key capabilities / referrers
 *   **Client-Side Performance:**
     *   **Problem:** Rendering very large lists of trucks or complex map interactions could slow down the UI.
     *   **Solution:**
         1.  **List Virtualization:** As mentioned, use libraries like TanStack Virtual for long lists.
         2.  **Map Marker Clustering:** For dense map areas, implement marker clustering.
         3.  **Optimized State Management:** Ensure efficient state updates to minimize re-renders.
 Didn't check for unecessary re-renders
+        4.  **Replace Dynamic Map with Static Map** The dynamic interactive google maps instance is cool but probably unecessary and could be replaced with google's static Map API for example.

 ## Steps to Run